 And on the playgrounds of every school in every district of our region.

 Our mission is simple – to return banking to the community.
-Our charge, as a community bank, is to serve businesses and entrepreneurs who possess the same qualities we strive for: diligence, charisma, genuineness, vigilance, honor, resourcefulness, and an unshakable drive to achieve big things.
+Our charge, as a community bank, is to serve small businesses and entrepreneurs who possess the same qualities we strive for: diligence, charisma, genuineness, vigilance, honor, resourcefulness, and an unshakeable drive to achieve big things.

 St. Louis will be best served by the banking community when we, as bankers, engage our community.
-We need to actively seek out dreamers and believers who have a good idea and are excited about making a difference in St. Louis by owning a small business or starting their own company.
+We need to actively seek out dreamers and believers who have a good idea and are excited about making a difference in St. Louis.
 We need to understand their needs, work to meet them where they are, and build together.